refinedev/refine/documentation/blog/2024-06-25-next-refine-pwa.md

 Unlike actual native applications, PWAs are not difficult to develop.
 With just an addition of a service worker and a manifest to an existing web page, you can create an application that not only lives on the but also serve as a native application that is platform-agnostic without having to learn programming languages that are specific to such platforms.

 **PWA** is a good choice for e-commerce operators that want to get on the mobile-first e-commerce bandwagon without having to go through the troubles of integrating with different app stores.
 While also retaining the perks a web page has to offer, such as discoverability via search engines and Responsiveness.

+### Benefits of PWA

+I wanted to share some thoughts on why Progressive Web Apps (PWAs) are usefull for our projects.
+These are the reasons:

+**Performance**: PWAs are blistering fast.
+Once loaded, they cache resources and run well in case of a poor Internet connection.

+**User Experience**: They feel native in many ways, e.g., push notifications and offline access.

+**Easy Updates**: Considering they run using a web browser, updating is updated at the server, and the user gets the latest version without any downloads.

+**Cross-Platform**: PWAs work across all devices with a web browser.
+We need not develop different apps for platforms like iOS, Android, etc.

+**Cost-Effective**: Generally, developing and maintaining separate apps for different platforms costs more and takes longer compared to building a PWA.

+**Discoverability**: Contrastingly, with native apps, PWAs can be indexed by search engines, making them, therefore more easily discoverable.

+**No app store hassles**: We can bypass all of the app store submission processes and restrictions, allowing more flexibility in updates and releases.

+PWAs are, overall, the best combination of both web and mobile app features for our purposes.

 ## Project Setup